nblilili/Learn-vuepress/docs/en/00_o2o_audio/05_adv_func/00_call_management/C++.md

 }
 ``````

-When the recording is turned on or off, the recording status will change
+When the recording is turned on/off, the recording status will change
 and be reported through the
 [onCallItemUpdate](https://developer.juphoon.com/portal/reference/V2.1/windows/C++/html/class_j_c_call_callback.html#a1ba1c4f09c1f573d9fe2acb5057d6c18)
 callback: